jxshmendez/Console-First-Person-Maze/README.md

    - The floor and ceiling are rendered with characters representing various levels of shading.
    - The shading changes based on the distance from the player, creating a perspective effect.

-### Benefits of Raycasting

-- **Efficiency**:
-  Raycasting focuses only on visible parts of the environment, making it computationally efficient compared to rendering entire 3D environments.

-- **Simplicity**:
-  Raycasting uses simple geometry and trigonometry, making it accessible for 2D-to-3D rendering.

-### Applications

-Raycasting was popularized in early 3D games, such as:
-- **Wolfenstein 3D**: One of the first 3D first-person shooters.
 - **Doom**: Used advanced raycasting techniques for immersive gameplay.

 In this project, raycasting is implemented to create a 3D-like environment within the constraints of a console-based application.